 We also connect groups that don’t have research capacity with student researchers and VIPIRG staff who can help get the work done.
 VIPIRG hires 7 UVic students every year.

-VIPIRG hosted two successful workshops on student housing.
+VIPIRG hosted two successful workshops on student housing, targeted towards students who are first time renters.

 To help students take charge of their finances, VIPIRG hosted a workshop on financial literacy with speakers from RBC Shelbourne, and a talk on investing in Bitcoin.